Appointment booking

 Teams that want designed question flows, saved attributes, Add to leads lists, LiveChat transfer, transcripts, tickets, and a broader support workspace around appointment requests.

 The reviewed docs support structured intake and human transfer.
-They do not prove a native appointment-booking action in the way Chatbase or Tidio document Calendly paths.
+They do not document a native appointment-booking action in the way Chatbase or Tidio document calendar paths.

 Check ChatBot.com